troe27/UU-GWAS05/docs/index.md

 was developed and tested using vers.
 2.0 and 2.3 of the VAX C compiler, on a Microvax II with 5 Mb memory under the MicroVMS operating system.
 It has been successfully ported to a number of other computers, including other VAXes, SUN and Apollo workstations, and the Mac II.
+[...]
+CRI-MAP requires a lot of memory; it is desirable to run it on a  computer with at least 1 Mb (RAM or virtual memory) if you will be analyzing more than 10 loci simultaneously.
+It may be possible to run it on an IBM AT under DOS if your data set is small and you reduce the default memory allocations, although we have not tried this yet.

 #### obtain and extract the software
 The Software is located at